tanchongmin/strictjson/README.md

 # StrictJSON v6.2.0 — `parse_yaml`

-## Make AI give answers in a neat, tidy format
+## Makes LLM give structured output in a neat, tidy format

-`parse_yaml` helps you get clean, structured answers from Large Language Models (LLMs) like ChatGPT.
+`parse_yaml` helps you get clean, structured output from Large Language Models (LLMs) like ChatGPT.
 It tells the LLM exactly what shape the answer should be, so you don’t have to fix it later.

 It uses YAML, a simple way of writing lists and information, kind of like an easier version of JSON.
-It also checks the answer automatically to make sure it makes sense.
+It also checks the output automatically to make sure it makes sense.

 > Old versions (e.g. `strict_json`) that used JSON still work, but `parse_yaml` is the new and improved method.